rieseberglab/bunnies/containers/README.md

   - it needs to have `requiresCompatibilities: ["FARGATE"]` in its definition.

-  - it needs to fall within one of the following vCPU/memory requirement brackes.
-Those values are maximum _total_ values for all the conainers in your task:
+  - it needs to fall within one of the following vCPU/memory requirement brackets.
+Those values are maximum _total_ values for all the containers in your task:

       - 256 (.25 vCPU)	512 (0.5GB), 1024 (1GB), 2048 (2GB)